-Therefore, if your loved one has a garden, a lawn, plants in tubs, or even an open-minded neighbor, a compost bin is a highly functional zero waste product.
+Therefore, if your loved one has a garden, a lawn, plants in tubs, or even an open-minded neighbor, a compost bin is a highly functional zero-waste product.

 The GEOBIN (right) outdoor composter is made from 50% recycled sources and made to last.
 And we reckon if it saves a bunch of waste elsewhere.
-The alternative is to make your composts from natural wood.
+The alternative is to make your compost from natural wood.

 Home Composts on Amazon:

-The below, we think, all make for worthy zero waste considerations.
+The below, we think, all make for worthy zero-waste considerations.
 They might not sparkle and may remind people of chores around the house.
-You can, however, mix and match a few to fill out your own zero waste gift box.
+You can, however, mix and match a few to fill out your own zero-waste gift box.